Hiroshi Nemoto: Later years

 On June 25, 1952, he returned to Japan on a flight by the Civil Air Transport (CAT).
 He was punished without prosecution for the incident of the secret sail three years ago.
 Later, he lived in his home in Tsurukawa.
 On May 5, 1966, after the first holiday when his grandson was born, he was admitted to the hospital because his health deteriorated.
 He was discharged from hospital on the 21st of the same month, but died suddenly on the 24th, at the age of 74.

 After death

-At that time, the news of the Nemoto going to Taiwan was top-secret because of the political situation after the Kuomintang took over Taiwan, and because of this, the historical existence and even the existence of the Japanese assistance in the battle of Guningtou was not known to the Taiwanese at that time.
+At that time, the news of Nemoto going to Taiwan was top-secret because of the political situation after the Kuomintang took over Taiwan, and because of this, the historical existence and even the existence of the Japanese assistance in the battle of Guningtou was not known to the Taiwanese at that time.

 60th anniversary of the Battle of Guningtou

 At the memorial service for the dead in the Battle of Guningtou held in October 2009, several Japanese military members and advisory families were invited by the Republic of China government and met with President Ma Ying-jeou of the Republic of China.

 In addition, before their return to Japan, Lieutenant General Huang Yibing, the Deputy Secretary of Defense of the Republic of China, stated in front of the media as "the representative of the Ministry of National Defense" said: "In the Battle of Guningtou in the past, we thank the Japanese friends for their assistance."
 By then, the government of the Republic of China finally officially announced the participation of the Japanese in the Battle of Guningtou.